CastraRegina/ars-est-in-v_rb0/README.md

   `RECT_WIDTH` corresponds to size `1` in user units (my own definition).
   Therefore all other sizes need to be scaled by `VB_RATIO = 1 / RECT_WIDTH`.
 - Coordinates
-  - (0,0) at bottom left corner
+  - (0,0) at top left corner
   - x-direction: positive from left to right (width)
-  - y-directon: positive from bottom to top (height)
+  - y-directon: positive from top to bottom (height)
 - SVG font attributes
   - [`baseline-shift`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/baseline-shift):
             Specifies the distance from the dominant baseline of the parent text content element